msheeba4848/Visual-Storytelling-of-Belgium-Travel/README.md

 dataset](#the-dataset).
 You will create the visualizations to support your story.

-- 3 to 5 vizs
+- 3 to 5 visualizations
-- focus on author driven
+- focus on author-driven engagement style
-- read the segel/heer paper and choose a genre (warnign, some genres may be more complicated to imeplement)
+- read the segel/heer paper and choose a genre (warning, some genres may be more complicated to implement)

 This [Harvard Business Review blog post](https://online.hbs.edu/blog/post/data-storytelling) provides a